stephaneyfx/lap/README.md

 # Name of the icon theme to use for app icons
 # Default: None
 icon-theme = "Papirus-Dark"

+# Maximum string distance between search pattern and suggestion.
+Suggestions with a greater distance
+# are filtered out.
+The distance is between 0 and 1.
+# Default: 0.4
+max-distance = 0.4
 ```

 # Contribute